Lukas4314/Noter/Robotkinematik/Transformtion matrixes.md

 A tranformation matrix is a matrix by the size of 4x4 and its values are:
 $$T=\begin{pmatrix}{}^{A}_{B}R_{3x3} & {}^{A}P_{B_{org}} \\ w^{T} & s\end{pmatrix}$$
 here R is the rotation matrix, P is the translation matrix, and w^t is the shearing factor, and s is the scale factor.
-This combined is called a transformation matrix which bassicly can be used with a single point in frame A to transform it into frame B with B's rotation and position and everything else. when having a point it consist of 3 values so to be able to multiply the 2, the point last value should be the scaling factor like this:
+This combined is called a transformation matrix which bassicly can be used with a single point in frame A to transform it into frame B with B's rotation and position and everything else. when having a point it consist of 3 values so to be able to multiply the two, the point last value should be the scaling factor like this:
 $${}^{B}p=\begin{pmatrix}x \\ y \\ z \\ s\end{pmatrix}$$
 this makes it possible to multiply the 2 matrixes. in our case in this course the sheering and scale would always be 0 for the shearing and 1 for the scale.